verydisco/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/01_Linux_Unix.md

-# Installation on Linux, Unix and *nix like Operating Systems
+# Installation on Linux, Unix and &ast;nix like Operating Systems

-SilverStripe should be able to be installed on any Linux, Unix or *nix like OS as long as the correct server software is installed and configured (referred to a *nix in this document from herein).
-It is common that web hosting that you may use for your production SilverStripe application will be *nix based, here you may also want to use *nix locally to ensure how you develop locally mimics closely your production environment.
+SilverStripe should be able to be installed on any Linux, Unix or &ast;nix like OS as long as the correct server software is installed and configured (referred to a &ast;nix in this document from herein).
+It is common that web hosting that you may use for your production SilverStripe application will be &ast;nix based, here you may also want to use &ast;nix locally to ensure how you develop locally mimics closely your production environment.

 Is important to ensure you check the [Server Requirements](/getting_started/server_requirements) list before acquiring and installing SilverStripe on your *nix server (locally or otherwise).